JohnCremona/CMFs/announcement_pr.md

 We compute complex *q*-expansions for all embeddings into the complex numbers, even when the dimension is [large](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/983/2/c/a/).

 ### [Reliability and Rigor](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/Reliability)
 Many computations were duplicated in Magma and Pari, providing a check for their correctness.
 We also compared with complex analytic data independently computed by Jon Bober, with William Stein's modular form tables and Alan Lauder and Kevin Buzzard's weight 1 tables.
+Finally, we have written a verification module for the LMFDB and run various tests on the data.

 We have rigorously verified self twists and projective image types in all cases, and inner twists and analytic ranks in most cases.
 Any values that are not rigorously computed are explicitly identified.